AdobeDocs/experience-manager-65.en/help/sites-deploying/configuring-web-console.md

   Save the changes made.

-  For a Factory Configuration this will create a new instance with a Persistent Identity.
-The new instance will then be listed under Configurations.
+  For a Factory Configuration, this creates an instance with a Persistent Identity.
+The new instance is listed under Configurations.

 * **Reset**

-  Reset the parameters shown on screen to those saved last.
+  Reset the parameters shown on the screen to those saved last.

 * **Delete**